Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 A Firm Foundation

-Long away children didn't have an option.
-Parents and grandparents insisted that they go to church as a family and afterward they would all sit around the dining room table and have dinner together.
+In the past, children didn't have an option.
+Parents and grandparents insisted that they go to church as a family.
+Afterwards, they would all sit around the dining room table and have dinner together.
 That is not the case today.

-Long ago families couldn't go shopping on Sundays because no stores were open.
-Today, all stores and restaurants are open except Chic-fil-a.
+In the past, families couldn't go shopping on Sundays because no stores were open.
+Today, all stores and restaurants are open except Chick-fil-A.

-There are some reasons churches today are not like the used to be.
+Churches today are just not like they used to be.

 Too Many Programs